 In 1881, Ira Remsen found out that a magnetic field might weaken the chemical reaction between an iron plate and a solution of copper sulfate.
 A few years later Paul Janet and Pierre Duhem discussed the thermodynamic interpretation of the phenomenon.
-As the result of theoretical analysis, it was established that there should be an electromotive force between two equal iron electrodes, if one of them is magnetized and the other is not.
-Therefore, in a sense, it should be possible to
+As the result of theoretical analysis, it was established that there should be an electromotive force between two equal iron electrodes, if one of them is magnetised and the other is not.
+Therefore, in a sense, it should be possible to produce electrolysis using a magnet.
+Afterwards there were several attempts to detect this effect.
+However, the predicted electromotive force was small and experiments produced conflicting results.